elizabeth-li-shuxuan/precision-paths/README.md

 ## Other useful resources
 - Lit Review Spreadsheet is an updated version of [(Gratton et al, 2019)](https://pmc.ncbi.nlm.nih.gov/articles/PMC7203002/)[^5]
 - Github Repository for other brain-imaging modality datasets: [here](https://link.springer.com/article/10.1007/s11682-022-00724-8)

+## Note
+This repository is a project for Neurohackademy 2025.

 ## Works Cited
 [^1]: Demeter, D.V., Greene, D.J.
 The promise of precision functional mapping for neuroimaging in psychiatry.
 Neuropsychopharmacol.
 50, 16–28 (2025). https://doi.org/10.1038/s41386-024-01941-z